List of Jurassic Park (franchise) characters: Amanda Kirby

-Amanda Kirby is Paul's ex-wife who accompanies the search party to Site B to look for Eric and her boyfriend Ben.
+Amanda Kirby is Paul's former wife who accompanies the search party to Site B to look for Eric and her boyfriend Ben.
 She frequently ignores Grant's warning to stay quiet and avoid attracting animals.
 Ben's body is eventually found and she later reconciles with Paul.
 The group is subsequently cornered by the raptor pack.
 Amanda, the lone female among the humans, is confronted by a raptor mother and returns the stolen eggs.

 Leoni accepted the role after being contacted by Spielberg.
 Her daughter had recently been ill, although she withheld her emotions to get through the event.
 After reading the film's script, Leoni felt that she could relate to Amanda Kirby, commenting that the story was about "a woman who had lost her child, albeit in a jungle with dinosaurs.
 But for me, I wanted to play it out".
 She had not gotten into physical shape prior to the start of filming, which she described as "a really stupid move on my part. [...]
 I suffered for it.
 I was sore and it sucked".